-In this album, I’ll also store a screenshot of my boarding pass when it’s available as well as any other important notices or meet-up info, such as the Joyful Miles meet-up on Friday at 3:00 at the Boardwalk!
+In this album, I’ll also store a screenshot of my boarding pass when it’s available as well as any other important notices or meet-up info, such as the Joyful Miles meet-up!
+(2019’s meet up to be determined.)

 Waivers come out roughly three to four weeks prior to the race weekend.
 You can find this by going to the Princess Half event page on runDisney’s website, runner info, and waivers.
 Listed on the bottom is your bib number that you can compare to a corral chart for your corral placement. (runDisney usually releases corral charts around the same time as waivers.)

 Print your waiver, sign, and then bring this to the expo as well as your ID.
 They will have computers there in case you forget, but there sometimes can be a line.

 I always pack a manilla folder that’s cut in half to store my race bib in so it doesn’t wrinkle.
 (Why I worry about a wrinkled bib, I don’t know.)
 And usually, I carry everybody else’s bibs in the folder as well, which makes me very nervous about losing it!

 I also pack a tote or foldable bag to bring to the expo with me since carrying around those plastic drawstring gEar bags can be awkward, especially if you get carried away in the runDisney merchandise area!100 Tips for the #runDisney #PrincessHalf - yes, that's a lot of tips! #fairytalechallenge #runchat #joyfulmiles Click To Tweet